Scaling your Kantree deployment

 $ ./platform run scheduler

-$ ./platform run push
+$ ./platform run realtime

 If you are starting workers on a machine dedicated to background processing, remember to properly scale the number of workers.
-Example:

 Load balacing the nodes